niquet/swe-bits/README.md

-## Software Engineering Bits - about this collection
+## Habits - about this collection

-A collection of software engineering learnings from various resources, such as those listed in the [charlax/professional-programming](https://github.com/charlax/professional-programming) repo.
+A collection of software engineering habits A collection of software engineering lessons learned, broken down into habits worth picking up from various resources, such as those listed in the [charlax/professional-programming](https://github.com/charlax/professional-programming) repo.

 ## Principles

-The goal of this page is to collect and centralize the best bits from the various resources.
-This page is not meant to be comprehensive, but rather my personal guide.
+The goal of this page is to collect and centralize the best lessons and habits from the various resources.
+This page is not meant to be comprehensive, but rather my personal guide that I can revisit over time.
 I try to keep it light and avoid excessive detail.

-The selection of resources summarized is opinionated.
+The selection of resources is opinionated.
 The structure of this repo is based on the order within the amazing repo by charlax.

 ## Topics